DoctorMcKay/node-globaloffensive/README.md

 - `data` - The raw data that was received

 Emitted when we receive a match list, especially after a `requestLiveGames()` call.
 This may be emitted at other times.
 Presently, the exact behavior is unknown.

+### itemAcquired

+- `item` - The item that you received

+Emitted when you receive a new item.

+### itemChanged

+- `oldItem` - The item's previous state
+- `item` - The item's new state

+Emitted when an item in your inventory changes in some way.

+### itemRemoved

+- `item` - The item that you lost

+Emitted when an item is removed from your inventory.